Codepath-Termproject/GreenTicket/README.md

 The following **required** user stories are complete:

 - [ ] User sees app icon in home screen and styled launch screen
-- [ ] User can scroll through a list of movies currently playing in theaters from Fandango
+- [ ] User can scroll through a list of people who want to sell or buy tickets
-- [ ] User can "Pull to refresh" the movie list
+- [ ] User can "Pull to refresh" the list of ticket
-- [ ] User sees the location of each theaters
+- [ ] User sees the location of each ticket
-- [ ] User can search for a movie
+- [ ] User can search for other type of ticket
-- [ ] User can check the time and the price of the movies
+- [ ] User can check the price of the ticket people offer
-- [ ] User can check the most popular movie
 - [ ] User sees an alert when there's a networking error
+- [ ] User can communicate with other users to talk about buying ticket or selling ticket